filisko/testable-functions/README.md

 - classes or functions (`@runInSeparateProcess`)
 - static variables or properties (`@backupStaticAttributes`)

-To solve this issue, use PHPUnit's docblocks shown above.
+To solve this issue, use PHPUnit's docblocks shown above in each single test:

-Also keep in mind that all those are to be applied to each single test:

 ```php
 /**